mikenye/geom2d/README.md

 - **Tom Wright**: The inspiration for starting this library came from Tom Wright’s repository [Provably Correct Polygon Algorithms](https://github.com/TooOldCoder/Provably-Correct-Polygon-Algorithms) and his accompanying paper.
 While Geom2D follows its own approach, certain ideas have been influenced by his work.

+- **Jack Bresenham**: The Bresenham's Line Algorithm and Bresenham's Circle Algorithm implemented in this library are inspired by Jack Bresenham's pioneering work.
+These algorithms are efficient methods for rasterizing lines and circles in computer graphics.
+For more details, see Bresenham's original paper ["Algorithm for computer control of a digital plotter."
+IBM Systems Journal, 1965.](https://dl.acm.org/doi/10.1147/sj.41.025)

 - This project is a collaborative effort, with significant assistance from [OpenAI's Assistant](https://openai.com/) for brainstorming, debugging, and refining implementations.

 To learn more about the work that inspired this library, visit the linked papers and repositories.